- 12km (minimum age 10yrs) – proudly sponsored by Run Down Under

 ** Two person teams permissible but ineligible for prizes

 At the time of entry, school aged children will be required to indicate the school which they attend/ed in Term 4, 2019.
-The top three schools with the most number of entries and volunteers per capita shall win some amazing prizes.
-Last year we gave away $2000 worth of sporting equipment!
+The top five schools with the most number of entries and volunteers per capita shall win some amazing prizes.
+This year we have $2000 worth of sporting equipment thanks to Rebel Sport Pacific Fair and $1500 worth of arts and crafts of cleverpatch fun!

 There is no need for any action other than to acknowledge which school you are representing at the relevant question in the registration process.
 Only student participants representing a given school qualify for points toward the school total.
 This points total is then divided by the number of pupils at each school, to give a per capita score, which ultimately decides the placegetters.